emilyx1224/8803MAS-AssignmentNew/README.md

-# 8803MAS-AssignmentNew
+# CS8803 - MAS
-8803MAS-Assignment
+First Programming Practice

-How to download and run the code:
+<strong>How to download and run the code:</strong>
 1. Clone the project to your computer from GitHub repository Link to the project (GitHub) https://github.com/emilyx1224/8803MAS-AssignmentNew